blob42/remote-cargo/README.md

+My scripts/tools for rust development

 ### list of tools:
-- rcargo: run cargo commands on remote workstation/server and output builds and binaries into local machine
+- rcargo: run remote cargo commands on remote workstation/server and output builds and binaries into local machine